midhunvp/azure-bot/README.md

 This bot has been created using [Bot Framework][1], it shows how to create a simple bot that accepts input from the user and provide answer based on the QnA maker.

-## Getting Additional Help with Deploying to Azure
-To learn more about deploying a bot to Azure, see [Deploy your bot to Azure][40] for a complete list of deployment instructions.

 # Further reading
 - [Bot Framework Documentation][20]
 - [Bot Basics][32]